ory/docs/docs/ecosystem/software-architecture-philosophy.md

 ### The Best System Dependency is no Dependency

-The Ory stack does not rely on (operating) system-wide dependencies such as Java, Apache, or other libraries.
+The Ory stack doesn't rely on (operating) system-wide dependencies such as Java, Apache, or other libraries.
 The only system-wide dependency you may encounter is libc / libmusl, required for standard C and POSIX functions when using SQLite.